openkim/kliff/docs/source/contributing_guide.rst

 Code style
 ----------

-- KLIFF uses black_ to format the code.
-It adopts the default style of black_.
-  To format the code, one can use:
+- KLIFF uses isort_ and black_ to format the code.
+To format the code, install ``pre-commit`` and then do:

   .. code-block:: bash

-    black <filename>.py

-  Supply ``--skip-string-normalization`` to ``black`` to avoid changing single quote to double quote (not recommended).
+    pre-commit run pre-commit run --all-files --show-diff-on-failure

 - The docstring of **KLIFF** follows the `Google` style, which can be found at googledoc_.